 Mesimvria.
 Mesimvria is a small coastal town in the prefecture of Evros, in north-eastern Greece.
-It is best known for the ancient excavations here that are colonial settlements of residents of the island of Samothrace.
+It is best known for its ancient excavations of colonial settlements of residents of the island of Samothrace.
 They call it Zoni (= Zone) .

-At the north of the archaeological site, there are houses from the 5th century BC.
-The city was walled at the time, had own coins and had a good prosperity.
-The decline began after the Macedonian, and later Roman rule.
+To the north of the archaeological site, there are houses from the 5th century BC.
+The city was walled at the time, had its own coins and prospered.
+Its decline began after Macedonian, and later Roman rule.

-Part of the city is now under water, therefore it is forbidden to swim here, not everything has been discovered since.
+Part of the city is now under water, therefore it is forbidden to swim here.
+Excavating here is not complete.